lvapeab/nmt-keras/README.md

 ## Warning

 NMT-Keras is under development.
-There are many features still unimplemented/possibly buggy.
+There are many features still unimplemented.
 If you find a bug or desire a specific feature, please do not hesitate to contact me.